andrew/ultimate-awesome/README.md

 - [awesome-causality-algorithms](https://github.com/rguo12/awesome-causality-algorithms) - An index of algorithms for learning causality with data.
 - [pycrumbs](https://github.com/kirang89/pycrumbs) - Bits and bytes of Python from the Internet.
 - [favorite-link](https://github.com/guanguans/favorite-link) - ❤️ 每天收集喜欢的开源项目。.
-- [awesome-connected-things-sec](https://github.com/V33RU/awesome-connected-things-sec) - A Curated list of Security Resources for all connected things.
 - [awesome-devenv](https://github.com/jondot/awesome-devenv) - A curated list of awesome tools, resources and workflow tips making an awesome development environment.
 - [awesome-IntelliJ-IDEA](https://github.com/xiaoxiunique/awesome-IntelliJ-IDEA) - 收集一些 Intellij IDEA 的一些技巧.
 - [awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.